erm/minibin/README.md

 A minimal pastebin created using Python 3.4 and the Flask micro-framework.

-# todo
+# Todo

 - Tests.
-- Have recaptcha appear only on suspicious activity.
+- Have recaptcha appear only on suspicious activity
-- Style templates.
+- Style templates
-- Add listing for recent public pastes.
+- Add paste browsing
-- Add private pastes and deletion passwords.
+- Add private pastes and deletion passwords
+- Add pagination for restful API pastes
+- Replace current search with better fulltext search

-# requirements
+# Requirements

 - Python 3.4
 - Flask